lucasm-paulo/Cloud-Computing-Foundations/README.md

 # Cloud-Computing-Foundations
-Repo to complete the Cloud Computing Foundations Course assignments
+Repo to complete the Cloud Computing Foundations Course labs